tosin2013/12factor-app/README.md

 # Helloworld - WIP

-## Requirements on OpenShift clusterci
+## Requirements on OpenShift cluster
 Ensure Jenkins has the approprate permissions to project if you are not cluster-admin After the Jenkins pod has deployed under the 00_setup.sh
 ```